silicone roof coating system installed in LaGrange, Ohio.JPG

 Difficult to Adhere to Silicone

 They say that nothing sticks to silicone besides more silicone.
 This is true.
-You’ll most likely need to remove the silicone layer before installing a different roofing system.
+You’ll likely need to remove the silicone layer before installing a different roofing system.

 Having a silicone roof system is a long-term investment.